baltimorecorps/hippo-frontend/README.md

 ## Structure

-- actions
-- reducers
-- lib
-- atoms
+- app
-- modules
+- components
   - Achievements
+  - ApplicationForm
+  - CapabilityScores
+  - Contacts
   - Experiences
+  - Home
+  - NavigationBar
+  - OpportunityPage
+  - Profile Page
+  - Resume
+  - ResumeCreator
-  - Resumes
+  - SideBarDrawer
-  - Tags
+  - Skills
   - Users
+- lib
-- pages
+- state
 - styles

+### app

+This is where we keep App.js

-### actions and reducers
+### components

-Redux related actions and reducers to manage application state belong here.

-Future considerations: placing these actions / reducers within their relevant modules.
+Large components that correspond to entities represented in the database.

+These are built with `atoms` and existing Material UI components.

 ### lib

 Various utilities and globally (or semi-globally) used functions.

-### atoms

-Small custom components that are used in a variety of places with no specific module relation.

-### modules

-Large components that correspond to entities represented in the database.

-These are built with `atoms` and existing Material UI components.

-### pages
+### state

-Page components built primarily with modules, some parts with `atoms`, and some with existing Material UI components.
+Redux related actions and reducers to manage application state belong here.

 ### styles

 Currently contains the theme for Material UI.

-### Other

-Both `components/` and `api/` are remnants of a previous structure.
-Code within these folders should be checked and moved to the appropriate place in the new structure.

 ## Packages used (with justification)